 This guide will take you step-by-step through buying shares in Etsy from Singapore.

 Etsy made its stock market debut in 2015 with an IPO of US$16 per share.
 It is listed under the consumer services sector in the Catalog/Specialty Distribution industry.

-Etsy products cover a wide range of categories including art, bags, clothing, furniture, home décor, jewellery and toys as well as craft supplies and tools.
+Etsy products cover a wide range of categories including art, bags, clothing, furniture, home décor, jewelry and toys as well as craft supplies and tools.
 Etsy requires all vintage items to be at least 20 years old.
-The company has three primary revenue streams: marketplace revenues (fees for sales and listings), seller service revenues and other revenues such as third-party payment processor fees.
+The company has three primary revenue streams: marketplace revenues (fees for sales and listings), seller service revenues, and other revenues such as third-party payment processor fees.

 Etsy performed well during the pandemic with an initial surge for (often hand-made) face masks.
 This was followed by an increase in demand for gifts, recreation tools, and pet supplies, proof that its popularity is likely to continue beyond the pandemic.

 Compare share trading platforms with Finty.
 Make a more informed decision before opening your account.

 Find an online broker that allows you to access the US markets.
 There are many options that you can access from Singapore.
 Next, consider the features that you want from a broker.
 These are some of the most important.

 This feature is offered by many platforms that offer access to stock markets in the USA.
 You can save money on share trading by not paying commissions.